Computer System Class 11 Notes Computer Science Chapter 1

 Introduction to Computer System

 A computer is an electronic device that can be programmed to accept data (input), process it and generate result (output).
+It consists of hardware and software that work together to perform tasks.
 Following figure shows the block diagram of a computer system.

 Computer System Class 11 Notes